Nakhane: Acting career

 Following the release of Brave Confusion, film director John Trengove contacted Nakhane, asking them if they'd consider making the music for their 2017 film Inxeba (The Wound).
-After they met, Trengove asked them if they'd audition to play the lead role of factory worker Xolani in the film, which deals with ulwaluko – an Xhosa initiation into manhood involving circumcision, which Nakhane had undertaken aged 20.
+After they met, Trengove asked them if they'd audition to play the lead role of factory worker Xolani in the film, which deals with ulwaluko – a Xhosa initiation into manhood involving circumcision, which Nakhane had undertaken aged 20.

 Due to protests, intimidation and vandalism in response to the film in South Africa, many cinemas cancelled screenings.
 Having initially been classified as a 16LS, it was then reclassified as X18, a certification usually reserved for hardcore pornography.
 In response, on social media Nakhane wrote of homophobia, saying they refused 'to live in shame for your patriarchy to keep on living.'
 Following "an onslaught" of graphic death threats for their part in the film, they resolved to speak out in the media as much as possible.
 Despite media perception that they left South Africa because of the threats, they said that they moved to London in order to tour Europe less expensively, but admitted that 'times were not necessarily nice for me in South Africa,' and said the death threats made it hard to return to the Eastern Cape.

 The film was selected as the South African entry for the Best Foreign Language Film at 2018's 90th Academy Awards, making the top-nine shortlist.
 Nakhane won awards for Best Actor at Durban International Film Festival, Palm Springs International Film Festival, South African Film And Television Awards, and Valencia International Film Festival Cinema Jove.
 The Hollywood Reporter called their performance 'an impressive screen debut.'
 The Playlist wrote that they were 'incredibly affecting as their quiet, secretive, lonely soul.'

 After watching Inxeba (The Wound) and then listening to their music, John Cameron Mitchell cast Nakhane as Jairo, 'a young man who struggles with a host of demons', in 2019's Anthem: Homunculus podcast musical.